Dog Constipation

 Diagnosis of dog constipation

 Serious cases of constipation will need to be assessed by a vet.
-Your vet may conduct a full physical examination of the dog, a blood chemical profile and blood count, electrolyte analysis and urinalysis.
-X-rays and ultrasounds may be required to determine the severity of impaction, and colonoscopies may be useful to identify blockages in the digestive tract.
+Your vet may conduct a full physical examination of the dog with additional tests including a blood chemical profile and blood count, electrolyte analysis and urinalysis.
+X-rays may be required to determine the severity of impaction.

 Treatment of dog constipation

-For mild cases of constipation, stool softeners, lubricant and diet alteration (e.g. increasing fibre intake) can be good measures to take in order to improve the dog’s condition.
+For mild cases of constipation, stool softeners, lubricant and diet alteration (e.g. increasing fibre intake) can be good measures to take to improve the dog’s condition.

-Treatment of obstipation (a.k.a. chronic constipation) is a little more complex.
+Treatment of obstipation (chronic constipation) is a little more complex.
 Since it causes the colon to become filled with large amounts of hard faecal matter, affected dogs are unable to empty their bowels on their own and are extremely uncomfortable.
 Moderately affected dogs may be placed on IV fluids to help hydrate them or be given an enema to help clear the colon.
-Severe cases may require the dog to be placed under general anaesthetic so the vet can thoroughly cleanse the area.
+Severe cases may require the dog to be placed under general anaesthetic so the vet can perform a more thorough enema and extraction of faeces.
 Surgery may also be required if obstipation is caused by a pelvic fracture.

 Prevention